 It is ideal to turn on post reviews and tagged posts in your Timeline.
 This ensures that even when your friends tag you in sensitive posts, it only stays within your circle.

 Applications are one of the gateways used by hackers to gain access to your account.
-Furthermore, apps collect data which can be used to infiltrate not only your Facebook account but other associated platforms and websites with the same information.
+Furthermore, apps collect data that can be used to infiltrate not only your Facebook account but other associated platforms and websites with the same information.

 Go to Apps, tab on the left-hand menu.